Colin-Farkas-Personal/React-Sheet-Modal/README.md

 ## Motivation

-React Sheet Modal was created to give web users an equal experience to that of Apples` modal sheet, while also being easy to implement and use.
+React Sheet Modal was created to give web users an equal experience to that of Apples' modal sheet, while also being easy to implement and use.
 The library uses vanilla CSS.
 And, since the transitions for the sheet are fully calculated through javascript, it does not require any additional npm-dependencies do be added.

 ## How to install